 Agencies must use NSW Government contracts where they are available when procuring goods and services.
 Prequalification Schemes assist agencies to find suppliers who are prequalified to work with government.

 View the current list of NSW Government contracts.

-Where no NSW Government contract is available, agencies can undertake their own procurement in accordance with the approved procurement methods for goods and services in the NSW Procurement Policy Framework and Direction 2016-01.
+Where no NSW Government contract is available, agencies can undertake their own procurement in accordance with the terms of their accreditation and the approved procurement methods for goods and services in the NSW Procurement Policy Framework and Direction 2019-04 Approved procurement arrangements.